fbpx

 • Responsibilities: Check transactions and customers’ names against sanction lists; investigate potential matches; notify non-compliant activities.

-Responsibilities of an AML Specialist
+Responsibilities of an Anti Money Laundering Specialist

 2. Investigations: Carefully investigating unnatural activities while recording them comprehensively.